discord-tickets/docs/docs/self-hosting/updating.md

 `docker-compose up -d --force-recreate` to recreate the docker container with the latest image.

-Alternatively, you can use Watchtower to run automatic upgrades, but keep in mind that using the `latest` tag can break your bot if a major update (Example : v5.0) is released.
+Alternatively, you can use [Watchtower](https://containrrr.dev/watchtower/) to do this automatically when an update is released, **Do not use the `latest` tag when automating updates** as major updates will break the bot.

 ## Standalone